theo-armour/theo-armour.github.io/snippets/snippets/markdown.md

 // Markdown extra adds un-indented code blocks too

 if (this_is_more_code == true && !indented) {
-    // tild wrapped code blocks, also not indented
+    // tilde wrapped code blocks, also not indented
 }

 ~~~